samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 Consider looking for examples (particularly for unit tests) here: https://github.com/confluentinc/kafka-streams-examples

+**Estimated Time**: Scala, TDD & Kafka Expert: 1 day, beginner: 5+ days

 ### Step 5 - Implement model consumer/producer with unit tests

-Find an equivilant to https://github.com/manub/scalatest-embedded-kafka for Python (assuming one exists).
+Find an equivalant to https://github.com/manub/scalatest-embedded-kafka for Python (assuming one exists).
 If no such unit testing framework exists, this would make Step 7 critical.

-Using the Consumer and Producer APIs for Python consume from the Feature Topic and write to the Prediction Topic.
+Using the Consumer and Producer APIs for Python, consume from the Feature Topic and write to the Prediction Topic.

+#### TUTORIAL UNFINISHED FROM HERE

 ### Step 6 - Implement ingestion framework application with integration tests